Grady McDonnell: Vancouver FC

+Club Brugge

-On January 31, 2025, McDonnell moved to Club NXT, the second team of Belgian club Club Brugge, for an undisclosed fee of €350,000, plus add-ons, making it the second-largest fee in Canadian Premier League history.
+On January 31, 2025, McDonnell moved to Club NXT, the second team of Belgian club Club Brugge, for an undisclosed fee of $350,000, plus add-ons, making it the second-largest fee in Canadian Premier League history.

+Nottingham Forest

+On 23 June 2026, he signed a three-year-contract with Premier League club Nottingham Forest.

 International career

 McDonnell is eligible to represent Canada, where he was born, and Ireland, where his grandfather was from.

 In September 2022, McDonnell was invited to join a training camp with the Ireland U15 national team for the first time; the following month, he was subsequently called up to the squad for the UEFA Development Tournament.
 While with the Ireland U15, he served as the team captain.

 In August 2023, he was called up to the Canada U15 national team for the 2023 CONCACAF Boys' Under-15 Championship.
 He scored two goals in a group stage victory over the Dominican Republic.

 In October 2023, he was called up to the Republic of Ireland U17 national team for three 2024 UEFA European Under-17 Championship qualification matches.
 In November of the same year, he played with the Republic of Ireland U16 team, helping them win the Victory Shield, a friendly tournament involving the U16 teams of Scotland, Republic of Ireland, Northern Ireland and Wales.
 On 5 September 2024, McDonnell scored his first goal for the Republic of Ireland U17s in a 2–1 loss to Denmark.
 McDonnell was named in the squad for the 2025 FIFA U-17 World Cup in Qatar in November 2025.

+In September 2026, McDonnell received his first call up to the Republic of Ireland U21 side.